Salamek/http-request/README.md

 # http-request
-Simple class to perform requests to web apps
+Simple class to perform requests to web apps acting as browser, storing cookies between redirects and so